 - Wake up the household at the same time every day to make sure you have enough breathing room to get ready to start work.

 - Set your ‘closed door’ routine (see above) to help you tick things off your to-do list.

-- Eat at the same time every day to make sure a Hangry Household doesn’t erupt.
+- Eat at the same time every day will make sure a Hangry Household doesn’t erupt.